 The most significant concept in the Motor Vehicle Act is that the rider of a bicycle is just like the driver of a car:

-There are some limitations, such as the cyclist must ride as nearly as practical to the right hand side of the highway in single file, but is not expected to ride off of the pavement.
+There are some limitations, such as the cyclist must ride as nearly as practical to the right hand side of the highway, but is not expected to ride off of the pavement.
 In other words, motor vehicles and bicycles must share the road with each other.

 The duties that the cyclist has include the rules of the road that drivers are subject to.
 They must obey speed limits, stop at stop signs, ride on the correct side of the highway and give arm signals so that other traffic knows what the rider intends to do.